Galactic Empire (Star Wars): The Clone Wars

+The Purge

+Palpatine reveals himself as a Sith Lord to Jedi Knight Anakin Skywalker, promising to save Padmé, Skywalker's secret wife, from dying in childbirth as Anakin has foreseen.
+Skywalker reports Palpatine's true identity to the Jedi Council; confirming their worst-case scenario and triggering a constitutional crisis.
+Knowing the extent of his crimes and influence, Jedi Council are forced to circumvent bureaucratic procedure to arrest him on the two charges of "instigating a war of aggression" and "high treason" (and if necessary, execute him as they would any Sith, should he resist) without consulting the Senate and without following the rule of law.

-Palpatine reveals himself as a Sith Lord to Jedi Knight Anakin Skywalker, promising to save Padmé, Skywalker's secret wife, from dying while giving birth to their child.
-Skywalker reports Palpatine's true identity to the Jedi.
-However, when Jedi Master Mace Windu confronts Palpatine, Skywalker comes to Palpatine's aid and helps him kill Windu.
-Desperate to save Padmé, Skywalker pledges himself to the dark side of the Force and becomes Palpatine's third apprentice, Darth Vader.
-Palpatine declares the Jedi to be traitors and all but exterminates the Jedi Order in a galaxy-wide slaughter, while sending Vader to kill everyone in the Jedi Temple and assassinate the Separatist leaders.
+However, they fell for Palpatine's trap; when Jedi Master Mace Windu confronts Palpatine, Anakin comes to Palpatine's aid, and helps him kill Windu.
+Desperate to save Padmé, Anakin pledges himself to the dark side of the Force and becomes Palpatine's third apprentice, Darth Vader.
+Palpatine declares the Jedi to be traitors, providing "irrefutable evidence" that they were the instigating masterminds behind the Clone Wars, and all but exterminates the Jedi Order in a galaxy-wide slaughter, while sending Vader to kill everyone in the Jedi Temple and assassinate the Separatist leaders.
+Vader then immediately ends the Clone War by transmitting deactivation codes to all Separatist droids in galaxy.

-Secure in his power and position, Palpatine reorganizes the Republic into the Galactic Empire, with himself as Emperor for life.
 Two remaining Jedi, Obi-Wan Kenobi and Yoda, mount a counterattack.
-Obi-Wan defeats Vader and leaves him for dead, but Yoda's duel with Palpatine ends in a stalemate; both Jedi are forced to go into exile.
-Grievously wounded, Vader is rescued by Palpatine and fitted with cybernetics and a black suit of armor with a life support system.
-After Padmé dies giving birth to twins, Yoda and Obi-Wan decide to separate the children – Luke and Leia – in order to hide them from the Sith.
+Obi-Wan defeats Vader and leaves him for dead, but Yoda's duel with Palpatine ends in a stalemate; both Jedi flee into exile.
+Grievously wounded, Vader is rescued by Palpatine and fitted with cybernetics and a black suit of armor with a life-support system.
+After Padmé dies giving birth to twins, Yoda and Obi-Wan decide to separate the children – Luke and Leia – to hide them from the Sith.
 Luke goes to Vader's stepfamily on Tatooine, while Leia is adopted by Senator Bail Organa of Alderaan.

-The old Republican symbolisms were discarded on favor of The Imperial Crest and Emblem which itself comes from the vendu galactic Randall symbol.
-Originally this was a symbol of unity and non-confrontation; Palpatine would pervert this peaceful symbol by removing two spokes from the wheel; similar to how Hitler took the swastika from ancient Eastern religions like Hinduism and Buddhism.